-Section 22 of the Copyright Act 1994.
+78 Section 22 of the Copyright Act 1994.
 Specific rules apply to rules of joint authorship (see subsection (6)).
 They are not discussed here.
+79 Section 22 of the Copyright Act 1994.

-- For typographical arrangements of published editions, copyright expires at the end of the period of 25 years from the end of the calendar year in which the edition is first published.19 - 24 Different duration rules apply to Crown copyright.
+- 192 For typographical arrangements of published editions, copyright expires at the end of the period of 25 years from the end of the calendar year in which the edition is first published.81 - 193 Different duration rules apply to Crown copyright.
 They are discussed below.